troglobit/netcalc/README.md

 [![License Badge][]][License] [![Travis Status][]][Travis]

 netcalc is a slimmed down clone of [sipcalc][], using the output format of [ipcalc][].
-It is written in C and has very few dependencies.
+It is written in C and only depends on a POSIX compliant C library.
 Both IPv4 and IPv6 are supported.

 ![Image netcalc example run](example.png "netcalc in action!")